unexpectedpanda/retool/readme.md

 ## Using Retool from the command line

-For those who like a bit more power and are comfortable in the terminal, Retool offers a CLI version.
+For those who like a bit more power and are comfortable in the command line, Retool offers a CLI version.

 ### Usage